agateau/blog/2025/using-python-inside-makefiles/index.md

 ## Python blocks

-Python is famous for its use of indentation to define blocks.
+If we want to write some serious Python-based recipes, at some point we are going to need `if` or `for` loops.
+Python uses indentation to define blocks.
 Can we make this work inside a Makefile?

 ```Makefile
 # step5.mk